-Playing music with toddlers could benefit their development even more than shared reading, and helps get them ready for school, according to University of Queensland research.
-Their recent study has shown that music participation at home improves numeracy, prosocial skills and attention over and above the effects of shared book reading.
+Playing music with toddlers could benefit their development even more than shared reading, according to University of Queensland research.

 The Arts Education Partnership (AEP) in Washington DC published a useful advocacy document for music education in 2011, funded by the Quincy Jones Musiq Consortium.
 It was based on a review of an extensive body of high-quality, evidence-based studies that document student learning outcomes in and through music.

 A study by researchers led by Dr Nina Kraus of Northwestern University suggests that music training can help people’s auditory attention to mature during pivotal developmental years and is believed to provide the first direct evidence of a ‘biological index for enhanced selective auditory attention in young musicians’.
 The researchers say that is an important consideration for educators and educational policy-makers involved in curriculum design.